-Capitol Lakes – Madison’s only downtown continuing care retirement community and exclusive partner of Wisconsin Alumni Association for retirement living services.
-Capitol Lakes offers independent living apartment homes, assisted living, memory care, skilled nursing care, and rehabilitation with a lifestyle focused on research-based, holistic wellness.
+Capitol Lakes – Madison’s only downtown life plan community and exclusive partner of the Wisconsin Alumni Association.
+Capitol Lakes offers independent living, assisted living, memory care, skilled nursing and rehabilitation with a lifestyle focus on active holistic wellness.

 CapTel- Captioned Telephone – Captioned Telephone for people with hearing loss.